texfaq/texfaq.github.io/FAQ-vertspacefloat.md

 (which even involves less typing).

 This alternative code will work with any LaTeX package.
-It will not work with obsolete (pre-LaTeX 2e) packages such as [`psfig`](https://ctan.org/pkg/psfig) or [`epsf`](https://ctan.org/pkg/epsf)&nbsp;&mdash; see [graphics inclusion](FAQ-impgraph.md) for discussion of the genesis of `\includegraphics`.
+It will not work with obsolete (pre-LaTeX2e) packages such as [`psfig`](https://ctan.org/pkg/psfig) or [`epsf`](https://ctan.org/pkg/epsf)&nbsp;&mdash; see [graphics inclusion](FAQ-impgraph.md) for discussion of the genesis of `\includegraphics`.